top of page

 We'll be in different cities that have been riddled with drugs and violence, and we'll share the life changing truth about God's love for people.
 Jaime Torres is bringing a team of folks into each city ready to feed these communities food, ready to pray with them, and give them Jesus!

 These all day events will consist of music, testimonies, baptism and prayer.
-Our next stop is in Wilmington, NC.

 We need your help!
 If you would like more details about how you can join us and help us at the actual event, please contact us using the form below.
 If you would like to support this movement financially, please use Cash App $jtmtour or by mail PO Box 2762 Morganton, NC 28680.
 Please specify your gift is for the tour.
-You can also give at Real Faith Real Talk every Friday evening on the campus of Open Door Baptist Church in Hickory at 7:00pm.
+You can also give at Real Faith Real Talk every Friday evening on the campus of Open Door Bible Church in Hickory at 7:00pm.

 book signing.jpg